Richard Pearse: Early engineering work

 Crudely built, this engine appears to be Pearse's earliest, preceding his light 25 hp four-cylinder horizontally-opposed single-acting four-stroke engine which features in a 1909 Temuka Leader article.
-Pearse informed the Minister of Defence in May 1945, he'd started to work on this engine from about February 1904, a few months after Samuel Langley's aeroplane failed to fly.
+Pearse informed the Minister of Defence in May 1945, he had started to work on this engine from about February 1904, a few months after Samuel Langley's aeroplane failed to fly.
 He referred to the 25 hp engine as an "aeroplane motor", his "first motor" and the "first single-acting 4 cylinder motor".

 At some point Pearse mounted the earlier two-cylinder engine within the flying machine—a tricycle undercarriage surmounted by a fabric-covered bamboo wing structure.
 In general layout the machine resembled modern aircraft design: monoplane rather than biplane; tractor rather than pusher propeller.
 Witnesses tended to agree that the flying machine had no tail section.

 Pearse's interest in engineering was not confined to aviation.
 In 1902, at Waitohi, Pearse invented a novel bell-crank pedal lever type bicycle with self-inflating tyres.
 Messrs.
 Martin and Co. of Christchurch built the bicycle, and Pearse made key components himself.
 Traveling up to Christchurch, he filed a patent application for the invention, via his newly appointed patent agent Henry Hughes, with the Christchurch Patent Office on 8 February 1902 (New Zealand Patent no. 14507)—his first patent.
 Coincidentally, on the day the Patent Office issued Letters Patent, Pearse's bicycle drew public attention when he rode it in to Temuka on Sale Day, Tuesday, 19 May 1903, and Timaru on Wednesday, 20 May 1903.

 Flights

 Researchers into Pearse's aeronautical work had located some 55 surviving witnesses by the 1980s.
-They assigning a principal category to each witness at that time: 20 had seen a flight or more, 9 had seen a plane on a hedge or in the workshop awaiting repairs, 2 had heard the plane in flight but did not see it, 7 had a second hand account of seeing flight, 10 knew of flights and 7 had seen or knew of the flying machine under construction.
+They assigned a principal category to each witness at that time: 20 had seen a flight or more, 9 had seen a plane on a hedge or in the workshop awaiting repairs, 2 had heard the plane in flight but did not see it, 7 had a second hand account of seeing flight, 10 knew of flights and 7 had seen or knew of the flying machine under construction.

 Some witness accounts suggest Pearse flew in 1902; others indicate a series of flights in 1903, ending in winter that year.
 Some dateable events recalled as occurring about the time of the flights were: immediately after excessive flooding of the Ōpihi River on 23–24 March 1902; on 31 March, preceding April Fools' Day; within a year of the end of the Second Boer War and following the disbanding of the 9th Contingent, New Zealand Mounted Rifles, South Island Regiment, in New Zealand on 21 August 1902; about the time of Eugen Sandow's visit to Timaru, 26–29 December 1902; during Honora Crowley's last teaching year at Upper Waitohi School to September 1903; and before the Big Snow snowstorm from 11 July 1903.
 Following decades of research to establish dates, 31 March 1903 is noted by historians as the day when Pearse may have achieved some sort of witnessed flight.